Xiaofei-it/Shelly/doc/MORE_DOMINOES.md

 You may find that after the execution of the task, the result or the exception will be passed to the following actions, but the original input of the task has been lost.
 Sometimes we need to know the original input in the following actions.
-To pass the original input to the following actions, you can execute a task using another method.
+To pass the original input to the following actions, you can execute a task using another method:

 ```
 // Create a domino labeled "LoadingBitmap" which takes a String as input,